Forced merger of the Communist Party of Germany and Social Democratic Party of Germany: The example of Thuringia

-In contrast to Berlin, for which voting results show SPD majorities rejecting the merger of the left-wing parties, the historian Steffen Kachel has identified quite a different set of results in Thurinigia, a region dominated by farms and forests, where for most of the time left-wing parties had hitherto enjoyed a lower level of overall support among the population as a whole than, typically, applied in western Europe's big industrial cities.
+In contrast to Berlin, for which voting results show SPD majorities rejecting the merger of the left-wing parties, the historian Steffen Kachel has identified quite a different set of results in Thuringia, a region dominated by farms and forests, where for most of the time left-wing parties had hitherto enjoyed a lower level of overall support among the population as a whole than, typically, applied in western Europe's big industrial cities.
 In Berlin and nationally the SPD had already experienced lengthy periods in government during the Weimar years.
 Especially in Berlin city politics, the KPD had conducted an active and largely constructive role in opposition before 1933.
 Rivalry between SPD and KPD in Berlin was deeply rooted.
 In Thuringia the relationship between the two parties had been far more collaborative.
 There had even in 1923, and briefly, been a period of coalition between them in the regional government during the economic crisis of that time.
 After 1933 the collaborative relationship between the SPD and the KPD in rural Thuringia had been sustained during the twelve Nazi years (when both parties had been banned by the government) and surfaced again in 1945 until broken by the Stalinist approach presented by the creation of the SED.